-All graduate students shall maintain a 3.0 GPA as established in the university grading policy (Policy 26).
+All graduate students shall maintain grades with the established university grading policy (Policy 26).
 No grade of incomplete is given in a nursing course except in extreme circumstances.
-Students will not progress to their clinical or role residency courses with a grade of incomplete in any of the previous nursing courses.
+Students in clinical courses may not progress into their role residency courses (NURS 8210, NURS 8220, NURS 8946 and NURS 8947) with a grade of incomplete in any of the previous nursing courses.
 Please refer to the university catalog for the policy governing a grade of incomplete.

-A student may repeat only one nursing course in which a grade of 'C' or below is received.
-A second grade of 'C' or below in any nursing course will result in dismissal from the nursing program.
+A student may repeat only one nursing course in which a grade of 'D' or below is received.
+A second grade of 'D' or below in any nursing course will result in dismissal from the nursing program.
 However, in no case will a "D" or "F" be acceptable toward meeting degree requirements (Policy 16).
-All clinical courses must be completed with a grade of 'B'.